ulfschneider/ulf.website/content/posts/2024-08-06-klean-kanteen.md

 ---
 For many years I´ve been using CamelBak drinking bottles on my bicycles.
 They are made of plastic, which is the norm in cycling.

-Two or three months ago my bottles were filled with pure water instead of the usual apple juice-water-mix.
+Two or three months ago my bottles were filled with pure water instead of the usual apple-juice-water-mix.
 Every sip tasted like plastic.
 Bike-riding should help to stay healthy.
 In my view, drinking water with a plastic taste while riding doesn´t seem to help with that.
 I was looking for a change.

 I ended up buying two [Klean Kanteen](https://www.kleankanteen.com/) Classic 800 ml Sport Cap bottles for a good price at [outnorth](https://www.outnorth.com/).